 - To file a code violation complaint with The City of St. Clair you must fill out and sign a Written Complaint Form.
 The form can be picked up in person at City Hall or printed from our website.
 This form may be completed and returned in-person, faxed to (636) 629-6467 or mailed to: St. Clair City Hall - 1 Paul Parks Dr. St. Clair, Mo.
-63077, or emailed to firstname.lastname@example.org.
-The other option you have is to complete and submit an Online Code Violation Complaint Form which is also located on the Code Enforcement Home Page or in the left navigation bar in the code enforcement subsection.
+63077, or emailed to email@example.com or firstname.lastname@example.org.

-- After the Complaint Form is submitted to the Code Enforcement Department, a case is then generated in the code enforcement system, a Code Enforcement Officer will conduct a verification inspection to substantiate the complaint.
-If complaint is unsubstantiated the case will documented as unsubstantiated & closed.
+- After the Complaint Form is submitted to the correct department, a case is then generated in the system, an officer or the Building Inspector will conduct a verification inspection to substantiate the complaint.
+If complaint is unsubstantiated the case will be documented as unsubstantiated & closed.

-- If the complaint has been substantiated, the Code Enforcement Officer collects documentation and evidentiary support to back the complaint.
+- If the complaint has been substantiated, the investigation & collection of documentation and evidentiary photos will be obtained to support the complaint.

 - A Verbal Notice and/or Notice of Violation and/or Order to Abate the violation will be issued to the owner and/or tenant of the property in violation, with a set compliance date usually no more than 10 days from the date the letter is issued.
 Compliance timeframes vary depending on the nature of the violation.